 Main walls

 Repair category 2

-Notes Erosion and cracking noted to the stonework in addition to defective pointing.
+Notes Weathering and erosion evident to the stonework.
 Ongoing maintenance/repairs should be anticipated.

-Windows, external doors and joinery

-Repair category 1

-Notes These generally appeared in fair order consistent with age.
+Windows, external doors and joinery Repair category 1 Notes These generally appeared in fair order consistent with age.
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
 Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.